hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 <img src="../img/ggscatter-1.png" width="500">
 </p>

+## Customizing the appearance of the data points on the plot

 Now that we have the required aesthetics, let's add some extras like color to the plot.
 We can **`color` the points on the plot based on the `pax6_threshold` column** within `aes()`, this column corresponds to the significant genes.
 You will notice that there are a default set of colors that will be used so we do not have to specify.
-Note that the legend has been conveniently plotted for us.
+We will explore later how to change the colors, as well as, incorporate pre-designed color palettes.
+Also, note that the legend has been plotted for us.

 ```r
 # Adding geom layer with additional aesthetics